signalfx/signalfx-python/README.md

     flow.close()
 ```

-Metadata about the streamed timeseries is automatically intercepted by
+Metadata about the streamed timeseries is received from `.stream()`, but
-the client library and made available through the `Computation` object
+it is automatically intercepted by the client library and made available
-returned by `execute()`:
+through the `Computation` object returned by `execute()`:

 ```python
 if isinstance(msg, signalfx.signalflow.messages.DataMessage):